yangwang000/JavaAlgorithmAndProblems/src/main/java/com/java/adawang/MustHaveKnowledge/DataStructures/README.md

 However, you should remember that recursive algorithms take at least O ( n) space, where n is the depth of the recursive call.
 All recursive algorithms can be implemented iteratively, although they may be much more complex.
 3. Go through a single linked list if necessary Sometimes go through a single linked list once and get the list length or some other information is helpful.
+4. Feel free to use several pointers at the same time.
+5. In many cases, you need to track the previous node of the current node.

 ## Traverse a Tree
 ![Tree](https://github.com/yangwang000/JavaAlgorithmAndProblems/blob/main/src/main/java/com/java/adawang/MustHaveKnowledge/DataStructures/pics/145_transverse.png) <br>